 - 39. The virus and bacterium exclusions do not apply because Plaintiffs' losses were not solely caused by a virus, bacterium or other microorganism.
-Instead, Plaintiffs' losses were caused by the entry of Civil Authority Order, particularly those by Governor Wolf and by the Pennsylvania Department of Health, to mitigate the spread of COVID-19.
+Instead, Plaintiffs' losses were also caused by the entry of Civil Authority Order, particularly those by Governor Wolf and by the Pennsylvania Department of Health, to mitigate the spread of COVID-19.
 The Civil Authority Order was issued because the damage to individuals and property caused by COVID-19.
 The Civil Authority Orders were more than mere social distancing enactments. - 40.
-The Civil Authority Order prohibited access to Plaintiff's Insured Property, and the area immediately surrounding Covered Property, in response to dangerous physical conditions described above resulting from COVID-19. - 41.
+The Civil Authority Orders prohibited access to Plaintiff's Insured Property, and the area immediately surrounding the Insured Property, in response to dangerous physical conditions described above resulting from COVID-19. - 41.
 As a result of the presence of COVID-19 and the Civil Authority Order, Plaintiff lost Business Income and incurred Extra Expense. - 42.
-Based on information and belief, Defendant has accepted the policy premiums with no intention of providing any coverage for business losses or the Civil Authority extension due to a loss and shutdown from a pandemic.
+Based on information and belief, Defendant has accepted the Policy premiums with no intention of providing any coverage for business losses or the Civil Authority extension due to a loss and shutdown from a pandemic.
+Plaintiff contacted its insurance agent to make a claim under the Policy and was told that Defendant would reject the claim.